Jet pack: Powerhouse Productions Rocketbelt

+After the death of Kinnie Gibson, Rocketbelt pilot Dan Schlund purchased the namesake and equipment to continue the tradition of The Rocketman.
+Since then he published a memoir titled "The Last Rocketman" which then was produced in a documentary under the same title.

 Jetpack International

 Jetpack International made three models of wingless jet packs.
 The company stated that the Jet Pack H2O2 could fly 152 meters, using hydrogen peroxide fuel for its rocket engine.
 It was flown for 34 seconds in Central Park on the 9 April 2007 episode of the Today Show and sold for $150,000.
 Their H_{2}O_{2} jet pack was for demonstration only, not for sale, but the company stated that it could fly 457 meters, also with the hydrogen peroxide rocket engine.
 The T-73 was expected to fly up to 18 meters using Jet-A fuel and a jet engine, and to sell for $200,000.

 Later technology

 At the TechCrunch Disrupt conference in 2014, Astro Teller, head of Google X (Google's research laboratory), said they investigated jet packs but found them too inefficient to be practical, with fuel consumption as high as 1/4 mpgus, and were as loud as a motorcycle, so they decided not to pursue developing them.

 In recent years, the rocket pack has become popular among enthusiasts, and some have built them for themselves.
 The pack's basic construction is rather simple, but its flying capability depends on two key parts: the gas generator, and the thrust control valve.
 The rocket packs being built today are largely based on the research and inventions of Wendell Moore at Bell Helicopter.

 One of the largest stumbling blocks that would-be rocket pack builders have faced is the difficulty of obtaining concentrated hydrogen peroxide, which is no longer produced by many chemical companies.
 The few companies that produce high-concentration hydrogen peroxide only sell to large corporations or governments, forcing some amateurs and professionals to set up their own hydrogen peroxide distillation installations.
 High-concentration hydrogen peroxide for rocket belts was produced by Peroxide Propulsion (Gothenburg, Sweden) from 2004 to 2010, but after a serious accident Peroxide Propulsion stopped making it.